 In general, wireless chargers are not as fast as wired chargers because they cannot operate at the same high wattage levels.
-However, wireless charging technology is progressing rapidly, and should catch up to wired charging speeds within a few years.
-Still, if you are looking for the fastest charging speeds for your modern device, check out a product that uses a wired USB-C charging system.
+However, wireless charging technology is progressing rapidly, and we won't be surprised if it catches up to wired charging speeds within a few years.
+That said, if you are looking for the fastest charging speeds for your modern device, check out a product that uses a wired USB-C charging system.
 Also, the mounted phone platform is relatively bulky, and the arms that hold your phone in place are larger than other wireless charger designs on the market.
 This bulk leads to a less stylish appearance, and since wireless chargers are usually front-and-center in the interior of the car, appearances matter a bit more in the wireless charger category.

 During our testing period, we did not run into any durability issues with the PowerDrive 2.
 However, there are a number of online reviews that report a short product lifespan.
 In isolated cases, users have reported that the product overheated and melted the plastic casing, releasing smoke into the interior of their car.
 This issue seems to be exceedingly rare, but it is concerning nonetheless.
 Anker does not use a third-party safety certification, which would help ensure consumers that their product is unquestionably safe.
 Overall, negative durability reviews for this product are rare, and for the price, this product provides excellent charging capabilities.

-The Anker Quick Charge 3.0 charges a wide variety of devices with remarkable speed.
-From older smartphones to the newest technology to random gadgets in between, our testers found themselves reaching for this product when they needed reliable, fast charging.
+The Anker PowerDrive Speed 2 charges a wide variety of devices with remarkable speed.
+From older smartphones to the newest technology and any random gadgets in between, our testers found themselves reaching for this product when they needed reliable, fast charging.
 It features two USB-A ports with a combined output of 29 watts, including compatibility with Qualcomm Quick Charge enabled smartphones and devices.
-The charger is easy to handle, and doesn't stick out too much from the DC outlet, but its bulk is more noticeable than other chargers in our review.
+The product is easy to handle and doesn't stick out too much from the DC outlet, but its bulk is more noticeable than other chargers in our review.
 It is solid and well-built, and we didn't have any durability issues during our test period.
-Anker also has a great warranty policy if you should bump into any issues.

-Unfortunately, not many smartphones have adopted Qualcomm Quick Charge technology, though that is changing rapidly.
-Also, this product is not independently tested for safety.
-Overall, however, we like this product for its versatility, simplicity, and charging speed.
+One downside is that Qualcomm Quick Charge technology has not been widely adopted by smartphone manufacturers.
+This is changing, but in the short term, your phone or device might not benefit from this charger's speed.
+Furthermore, this product is not independently tested for electrical safety.
+Overall, we like this charger because it provides fast charging and good versatility.
 If you need two USB-A ports that are fast, this is the charger for you.

 If you need a charger that can handle up to six devices simultaneously, then the AI Aikenuo Multiport QC 3.0 is for you.
 This charger has six USB-A type ports, four of which feature Qualcomm Quick Charge technology, and the other two each offer 12 watts of current for traditional charging speeds.
 The result is a tremendously versatile charger that enables a car full of people to charge their power-hungry devices all at the same time.
 In the rare case that multiple large devices like tablets and laptops are connected at the same time as multiple Quick Charge-enabled smartphones, you might start to see a dip in charging speeds.
 But otherwise, this charger provides all the charging a family or rideshare would ever need.

-With so many ports, it's no wonder that the Multiport is rather bulky.
-The charger block measures 3 inches by 4 inches and is about one inch thick.
+With so many ports, the Multiport is understandably bulky.
+The charger block measures 3x4 inches and is about one inch thick.
 It connects to a DC outlet with an included 39-inch cord, so the charger itself doesn't have to be near the outlet, allowing you to place it in a convenient location that all passengers can access.
-The charger comes with a sleeve bracket that can be mounted with an included patch of double-sided tape.
-After mounting the bracket, the charger block slides easily in and out of the bracket, in case you want to take the charger with you to a different vehicle.
-This device can also be turned on and off with the push of a button, preventing the charger from drawing too much power from the vehicle's battery if the engine is turned off.
-The Multiport is a great value, considering the number of ports and total wattage that it provides.
+There is also a sleeve bracket that can be mounted with an included patch of double-sided tape.
+The charger block slides easily in and out of the mounted bracket, in the event that you want to take the charger with you to a different vehicle.
+This device can also be turned on and off with the push of a button, preventing the unit from drawing too much power from the vehicle's battery if the engine is turned off.
+All in all, we think the Multiport is a great value, considering the number of ports and total wattage that it provides.

 The Maxboost with SmartUSB Port is another great option for those seeking an inexpensive and high-performing car charger and who don't need quick-charging capabilities.
 This device features two 12-watt USB-A ports that accommodate any device that normally charges from a USB plug.
 It delivers power to devices as fast as any of the chargers that do not feature an augmented fast-charging technology.
-Whenever we needed a simple charge, we could reliably reach for this charger to deliver a fast charge.
+Whenever we needed a simple charge, we could reliably reach for this product to deliver a fast charge.
 Furthermore, it is easy to handle with a boxy head design and studded plastic headshell.
-We have no reason to doubt its durability, and the consensus of online reviews is that this charger will last a long time.
+We have no reason to doubt its durability.

 On the downside, if you aren't interested in the app, then this product feels overpriced.
-Other chargers on the market provide the same charging capabilities for a fraction of the cost.
+Other products on the market provide the same charging capabilities for a fraction of the cost.
 Furthermore, the charger is not compatible with modern quick-charging devices.
-The primary feature differentiating this charger from the field is its intelligent capabilities.
+The primary feature differentiating this model from the competition is its intelligent capabilities.
 If this interests you, then this is the best smart charger we've found.
 If you don't care about the app, you can save plenty of money by checking out other options.

 The Ainope Mini is a great option for users who prefer a low-profile, unnoticeable, and sleek car charger that won't stick out much from the socket.
 This minimalist design also makes it a great travel charger, fitting easily into a pocket or carry-on bag for use on the airplane or in a rental car at your final destination.
 It has two USB-A ports with up to 12 watts of current delivered to each port, which is plenty to charge older devices at their maximum speed, but it will feel a bit underpowered if trying to charge modern devices with quick-charging technologies.
 The charger is relatively inexpensive, which corresponds to its lackluster performance, but there are even less expensive options on the market that provide better performance.

-Our testers like the non-intrusive design of the Ainope Mini, but sometimes were frustrated by how difficult the charger was to remove from DC power sockets.
+Our testers liked the non-intrusive design of the Ainope Mini but were sometimes frustrated by how difficult the charger was to remove from DC power sockets.
 For those with dexterous hands, it's not a problem, but for those who might have trouble with fine motor skills, or if the charger is pushed a little too tightly into the socket, it can be hard to remove.
 Furthermore, we found that if both ports are being used at the same time, charging speeds are slightly diminished.
 Also, the product is not independently tested for safety.